 When a possible ransomware infection is detected, all backup jobs will be blocked from running until the CryptoSafeGuard alert has been resolved.
-If you are not aware of a ransomware infection, BackupAssist will allow your IT systems administrator to review the suspected files.
-Safe files can be whitelisted.
+If you do not have a ransomware infection, BackupAssist will allow your IT systems administrator to review the detected files and whitelist them if they are safe.

-- Decide if there is a ransomware infection.
+Step 2 - Determine if there is a ransomware infection

 - Click on the banner

 - Answer No (I’m not infected).

 You need to whitelist or delete the detected files.

 If there is no infection, select No. A dialog will advise that you need to remove or whitelist the detected files.
 To help you do this, new options and buttons will appear in the CryptoSafeGuard UI.The backup job that was stopped by CryptoSafeGuard will not automatically rerun.
 You can manually run the job or allow it to run at its next scheduled run-time.